 This year, the Internal Revenue Service (IRS) is again offering the IRS Free File program.
 Free File is available to any taxpayers who earned $69,000 or less in the 2019 tax year.

 If you qualify, Free File’s tax preparation software partners will offer you one or more free commercial tax prep services.
-You can even use the program to file your taxes electronically, with no additional cost.
+You can even use the program to file your taxes electronically, at no additional cost.
 Depending on the software you get, you may also have access to free state income tax filing.

 If you earn more than $69,000 a year, you’ll still have access to some of Free File’s features.
 You can prepare your tax returns electronically, rather than needing to use a pen and paper.
-The forms will also check your math, so you don’t make any mistake.
+The forms will also check your math, so you don’t make any mistakes.
 Errors could cause a delay when the IRS processes your tax return.

 Last year, some tax preparation software providers may have made it difficult for those qualifying for Free File to find the appropriate free service.
 Some users felt pushed toward competing products.
 They also were charged fees for a service that they believed was free.
 That left many taxpayers feeling cheated.